Books that follow the work, not the other way around.

 QuickBooks Online Connector

-In progressA connector exists for tenants who want to push AR, AP, and journal data to QBO.
-The OAuth handshake, token refresh, and bootstrap flow are wired and ready for the Intuit app-assessment review.
-We are not yet marketing it as production-grade — pilot it in a sandbox before relying on it for month-end.
+In progressA connector path exists for customers who want to move AR, AP, and journal data to QBO.
+Setup is reviewed in a private pilot before relying on it for month-end.
 QuickBooks Desktop is not on the roadmap.

 Bank Reconciliation (CSV)

-Available nowImport a bank statement CSV, then match transactions to journal entries one-by-one or in bulk.
+Available in configured workflowsImport a bank statement CSV, then match transactions to journal entries one-by-one or in bulk.
 Reconciliation sessions, match/unmatch, and a worksheet view are shipped.
 Live bank-feed ingestion, an auto-match rules engine, and confidence scoring are NOT in the product today — your CPA still owns those if you need them.

 Multi-Entity Close & Financial Statements